Berny23/woltlab-igdb-integration/README.md

 - Automatically imports all games from search results
 - Users can add games to their library
 - Users can rate games and see the average ratings
+- Players appear in a toplist, size configurable
 - Modern and user-friendly design
 - English and German interface
 - Supports automated Trophies
-- Supports system-wide image proxy
+- Supports system-wide image proxy for privacy
-- Supports permissions
+- Supports global options, user settings and permissions
-- Supports configuration options
 - Shows owned games and game count on profile pages
 - Users can view a list of all players of a game
 - Shows game titles in the current user's language, if available